particle-iot/docs/src/content/tutorials/product-tools/security.md

 collapsed.
 You can re-approve a denied device at any time, in case you do in fact want to add the device to your product.

+If you remove a Device ID from your product and it subsequently tries to reconnect using product firmware, it will reappear in the Denied devices list, not the quarantine list.

 ## Auto Approving Devices

 The other option for handing unrecognized devices is to automatically approve